 to find the secret of adding pictures as I go along.
 Apparently I am supposed

-to finish the text entirely first, and I really didn't want to d
+to finish the text entirely first, and I really didn't want to do that.
+As you know,

 I am pretty new at this.